dokutan/cmpdc/README.md

 # cmpdc
-A simple mpd client, inspired by Cantata and suckless software.
+A simple mpd client using Qt 6, inspired by Cantata and suckless software.

 Features include:
 - simple playlist management